 4820 Scenic Drive, Schertz, Texas 78108

 Schertz is a comfortable bedroom community outside of San Antonio, Texas.
 Originally started as a farming community by German immigrants, it later became a railroad town and then a military town when Randolph Air Force Base opened in the 1920s.
-It really began to grow in the 1980s and 1990s when San Antonio began to expand.
-Today, Schertz is the site of Scenic Hills, an established 55+ development with single story, single family brick homes.
+Today, Schertz is the site of Scenic Hills, an established 55+ development with one level single family brick homes.

 Built in the 1980s, Scenic Hills has 204 residences, each one a little different from its neighbors.
 Square footage ranges from approximately 1,300 square feet to 2,300 square feet with two to four bedrooms and two to three baths.
 All homes have an attached garage and a yard with mature landscaping.
 Community streets are wide and quiet, lined with sidewalks and professionally maintained green spaces.

 The 13,000 sq. ft.
 Lodge is the communnity's social center.
 It is where homeowners enjoy swimming, tennis and planned activities that include everything from card games and potlucks to dances and art classes.

 No golf course is on site, but an 18-hole, 72-par public course is next door.
 Secure, lighted RV and boat storage are available, and a guard mans the front gate 24 hours per day.

 Prices begin in the mid-$100,000s.
 The HOA fee is around $250 per month.
 Please verify this with a Realtor as prices may change.